laravelio/laravel.io/README.md

 ## Maintainer

 The Laravel.IO project is currently maintained by [Dries Vints](https://github.com/driesvints).
-If you have any questions please don't hesitate to ask them in an issue or email me at [dries.vints@gmail.com](mailto:dries.vints@gmail.com).
+If you have any questions please don't hesitate to contact us through the support widget on the [Laravel.IO](http://laravel.io/) website.

-## Testing

-All tests can be run with the following command.
-Make sure to run this inside the Homestead box.

-    $ vendor/bin/phpunit

 ## Contributing